raspberrypilearning/getting-started-scratch/en/step_13.md

 --- task ---

-Let other people access your project by making your project public.
+To let other people access your project, make your project public.
 You can also share your project's unique web address with other people.

 [[[share-scratch]]]